Datagen-Project/Datagen-Substrate-Grant/README.md

 You could find a quick demo video at this [link](https://www.youtube.com/watch?v=4gwC2lOTazY)

+Here a link to a medium article https://medium.com/@viacc/datagen-project-dev-blog-web3-fundation-milestone-1-b3ec2bdb1a95 where you can the description of the First Milestone

 ## Licensing

 The code in this project is licensed under [GNU general Public License v3.0](https://github.com/Datagen-Project/DataGen-Smart-Contracts/blob/main/LICENSE.md).